-Japanese grammar is often seen as more complex than its Chinese counterpart.
-For instance, in Japanese, verbs and adjectives are often combined.
+Japanese grammar is a little more complex than its Chinese counterpart.
+For instance, in Japanese, they often combine verbs and adjectives.
 And, while Chinese doesn’t have conjugations, Japanese does.
 Luckily for learners, Japanese has the same conjugations for all subjects and very few irregular verbs.
 Japanese verbs’ plain forms always end with u.

 Japanese vs Chinese Pronunciation

 In tonal languages, the meaning of your words changes depending on your “pitch accent”.
 That is, on which syllable you put emphasis to.
 Tones are one of the hardest-to-learn aspects of Chinese.
 While Mandarin has four tones, the number is as high as eight for Lukang Township Taiwanese.

 Japanese is a tonal language.
 For instance, hashi can mean “chopsticks” or “bridge” depending on how you pronounce it.
 But Japanese tones aren’t as many as in Chinese dialects, and they can be easily recognizable in the written form, through different Kanji.
 Hashi (meaning “chopsticks”) can be expressed through this logogram: 箸.
 And hashi (meaning “bridge”) can be expressed through this logogram: 橋.

 Kanji and Hanzi are pronounced very differently.
 On the other hand, several Kanji characters have two possible pronunciations, which gives proper Japanese pronunciation a certain level of difficulty.